 The most unique part of the jacket is the sleeve cuff (see below).
 It has what might be called a link button.
 The end of the cuff is similar to a linked shirt cuff where the ends kiss rather than overlap like on a barrel cuff.
-There is a button seen on either side of the cuff.
-The 2 buttons are sewn together with a shank and act like cuff links.
-It gives a flare to the end of the sleeves are cut with a flare, which harmonises nicely with the slight flare of the trousers.
-The trousers have a darted front with 3-button side adjusters, two rear pockets, no side pockets and large coin pockets on both sides of the trousers accessed from just below the waistband.
+There is a button seen on either side of the cuff, and it looks like cuff links.
+The ends of the sleeves are cut with a flare, which harmonises nicely with the slight flare of the trousers.
+The trousers have a darted front with three-button side adjusters, two rear pockets, no side pockets and large coin pockets on both sides of the trousers accessed from just below the waistband.

-The shirt is off-white with a moderate spread collar, front placket and 2-button cocktail cuffs, made by Frank Foster, and the tie is plain red, tied in a four-in-hand knot.
+The shirt is cream with a moderate spread collar, a front placket and two-button cocktail cuffs, made by Frank Foster, and the tie is plain red, tied in a four-in-hand knot.